 These days, he may be best known for his roles in Star Trek and X-Men, but Sir Patrick Stewart is a seasoned Shakespearean actor.
 Proclaiming “A sonnet a day keeps the doctor away,” Stewart has been posting daily readings of the Bard’s sonnets on his Twitter account.

 BMFI recommends: Selected from nearly 2,000 entries by artists from around the world, the BP Portrait Award 2020 exhibition represents the very best in contemporary portrait painting.
-Explore the show virtually and vote for your favorite portrait!
+Explore the show virtually and check out the prize-winners!

 Based within the University of Pennsylvania, the Sachs Program for Arts Innovation provides grants and other forms of support to artists, cultural centers, and other arts advocates at Penn.
 Check out its happenings calendar to discover upcoming lectures, performances, exhibitions, and other programs.

-OperaStreaming offers a seasonal program of recorded productions from the historical opera houses of Italy’s Emilia-Romagna region.
-Although the current season has been cut short due to the COVID-19 pandemic, you can still enjoy past streams of La Bohème, Turandot, Falstaff, Cavalleria Rusticana, and Pagliacci, available for free viewing on its YouTube channel.
+OperaStreaming offers a seasonal program of recorded productions from the historical opera houses of Italy’s Emilia-Romagna region, including streams of La Bohème, Falstaff, Cavalleria Rusticana, and Pagliacci, available for free viewing on its YouTube channel.